Hmute/ExcelUserDoc/docs/Task2.md

 ## Overview

-In this section, we will explore another basic use of Excel: Creating a Chart, and this is a follow up tutorial to the previous tutorial: [Creating a budget](Task1.md).
-Also, we will work with seperate sheets to seperate data and organize the project
+In this section, we will explore another basic use of Excel: Creating a Chart, and this is a follow up tutorial to the previous tutorial: [_Creating a budget_](Task1.md).
+Also, we will work with a separate sheet to separate data and organize the project

 ## Getting started